From the Lab to the Clinic: Where Generative AI for Biomedicine Holds Up and Where it Breaks Down

 • Have we mistaken fluency for understanding - do models generate genuine insight, or do we project insight onto them?

-This session will give you a clear, practical view of where generative AI actually helps across drug development cycle - what it can accelerate (and what it can’t), where the risks show up, and what defensible validation looks like before it informs decisions.
-Who should attend:
+This session will give you a clear, practical view of where generative AI actually helps across drug development cycles - what it can accelerate (and what it can’t), where the risks show up, and what defensible validation looks like before it informs decisions.

 John Quackenbush, PhD